barryclark/jekyll-now/_posts/2016-08-06-NodeJS-Startup-And-Gulp-Config.md

 [Bootstrap](http://v4-alpha.getbootstrap.com/).

-But it is important that when we make changes to these files, we automatically reload the browser so we can see the changes imideatly.
+But it is important that when we make changes to these files, we automatically reload the browser so we can see the changes immediately.

 # Serving the application via Gulp!